cihai/cihai/doc/design-and-planning/2017/spec.rst

 cihai's library of CJK information will be backed on the reliable `UNIHAN`_ database, which is a approved by the Unicode Consortium.

+Operation
+"""""""""

+It is to be determined if UNIHAN will be vendorized in the packaging or retrieved remotely.

 .. _data_normalization:

 Data normalization